Written by 9:51 am Best Of

 Portage Bakery

 You can’t go wrong with Niagara Falls’ oldest bakery.
-A huge display of sweets tempts shoppers lining up to checkout, while the cafe area serves up freshly prepped deli sandwiches, hot lasagna, and handmade meatballs.
+A huge display of sweets tempts shoppers lining up to checkout, while the cafe area serves up freshly prepped deli sandwiches, hot lasagna, handmade meatballs and fresh coffees.
 The bread also may be the best in the city, proving that this is one of the rare bakeries that nails everything it offers.
 Run by generations of a single family since 1934, the institution is so well established that politicans routinely show up: Prime Minister Justin Trudeau made it his lone campaign stop in the Falls during the 2019 election, and Ontario NDP leader Andrea Horwath made an appearance in 2014.
 With food this good, you can see why.

 Moodie’s Bakery